POOMRE/loan-calculator-ui-tests/README.md

 ### Prerequisites

 - Java Development Kit (JDK) - Project SDK version 17 is used in this project.
 - ChromeDriver installed on your machine.
+If you running tests on Mac OS use Chrome driver version 114.
+On 115 version for Mac arm presented bug
 - All other project dependencies are handled through Gradle and are listed in the project's Gradle file.

 ### Running Tests